-- 1.5 cup maida or all purpose flour
+- 1 cup maida or all purpose flour, 125 grams

 - 2 to 3 pinches or ⅛ tsp nutmeg powder or grated nutmeg

-- cream the ghee and powdered sugar with a hand held blender or in a food processor.
+- then cream the ghee and powdered sugar with a electric mixer or blender. you can also cream in a food processor.

 - the mixture should become smooth, light and creamy.

-- add the dry ingredients - maida or all purpose flour, gram flour/besan, cardamom powder, nutmeg powder and baking soda. keep the sifted dry ingredients aside.
+- sift the the following dry ingredients - maida or all purpose flour, gram flour/besan, baking powder and baking soda. keep the sifted dry ingredients aside.